Steve Allen brings you the latest from the newspapers as you wake up.

 There has been a worrying rise in the number of acid attacks across London - so this is what you should do if you’re sprayed with a corrosive substance.

-It comes as LBC learned of a sharp increase in the number of attacks using acid, with three a week being carried out in the capital.
+It comes as LBC reported a sharp increase in the number of attacks using acid in the captial.

 Acid can penetrate through to the victim’s bone and in the worst of cases lead to death.